IAmTeemoTroll/Helium_PoC_ETA/README.md

 For people interested on the software. just follow instruction as below

 Instruction:
+1) Download the file.
-1) Double-click on the .exe file and wait till you see the dialogue box
+2) Double-click on the .exe file and wait till you see the dialogue box
-2) enter yr helium miner address and amount of blocks. (for now by default is 360)
+3) enter yr helium miner address and amount of blocks. (for now by default is 360)
-3) Click Enter and voila
+4) Click Enter and voila

+*Refer image if needed